vestalux/sljekyll/help/joining-the-library/index.md

 ### Visit a library

-Go to [any Suffolk library](/libraries/) or [mobile library](/mobiles-home/) with proof of address, providing it&#8217;s in Suffolk, Norfolk, Cambridgeshire or Essex.
+- If you live in Suffolk, Norfolk, Cambridgeshire or Essex go to [any Suffolk library](/libraries/) or [mobile library](/mobiles-home/) with proof of address, providing it&#8217;s.

-If your home address isn&#8217;t in these counties you&#8217;ll have to provide your work address or the address you&#8217;re visiting.
+- If your home address isn&#8217;t in these counties provide your work address or the address you&#8217;re visiting.

 ### Apply for a card online

+You can only apply for a card online if you live in Suffolk, Norfolk, Cambridgeshire or Essex.

 When you apply online you'll be taken to a different website.

-<p><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/JOIN" class="pure-button pure-button-primary custom-force-white">Apply for a card now</a></p>
+<p><a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/JOIN" class="pure-button pure-button-primary custom-force-white">Apply for a card now &rarr;</a></p>

-If you live in Suffolk or a neighbouring county you can complete the [joining form](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/JOIN) and have your card posted to you.

 Please **allow 10 days** for us to send you the card.